lifinance/contracts/docs/CCIPFacet.md

 ## How it works

-The CCIP Facet works by ...
+The CCIP Facet works by forwarding CCIP specific calls to the CCIP router contract.

 ```mermaid
 graph LR;